Applying to join The City Academy, Hackney

-All children applying to the academy, including children with statements of Special Educational Needs and looked after children, will be required to take the GL Assessment, CATS3 Level C test.
+All children applying to the academy, including children with statements of Special Educational Needs and looked after children, will be required to take the Cognitive Ability Tests (CAT4 Level C) designed by GL Assessments.
 Children who do not sit the test will be considered after those who sit the test.

 Applicants will be placed in one of four bands, based on their performance in the test.
-Approximately the same number of children will be admitted in each of the four bands so that each band represents 25% of the applicants.
-Children with statements of SEN and looked after children are placed in a band.
+An equal number of children will be assigned to each band (where possible) based on the range of ability of the applicants.
+Each band represents approximately 25% of the applicants.
+Children with EHCP identifying SEND and looked after children are included in the appropriate band.
 If they are unable to take the test, their band allocation will be based on their primary school teacher assessments.
 The academy will consider all applicants for places.
 Where fewer than 180 applications are received, the academy will offer places to all those who have applied.

-After the admission of pupils with statements of SEN where The City Academy, Hackney is named and the number of applications for admission is greater than the published capacity, applications will be considered within each band against the following criteria:
+After the admission of pupils with EHCP identifying SEND where The City Academy, Hackney is named and the number of applications for admission is greater than the published capacity, applications will be considered within each band against the following criteria:

 1. Children in public care

 5. Children of staff employed at the academy, where a member of staff has been employed for two or more years at the time at which the application is being made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage.

 If you have not been offered a place at The City Academy, the law entitles you to appeal against that decision to an Independent Appeal Panel.
 This panel is completely independent of the school and the Local Authority.
 The appeals are held in Hackney.

 You can read The Appeals Guide HERE.